lakwarus/ballerina-camel-restful-service/README.md

 ## Implementation

 Unlike Java, Ballerina source itself can import modules.
-Since I am going to create a HTTP Restful service I have imported the ballerina/http module.
+Since I am going to create an HTTP Restful service I have imported the ballerina/http module.
 Endpoints and Services are first-class constructs in Ballerina.
 I have created `httpListener` endpoint and set listener port as 8080.
 Then I have created  `orderMgt` service and set it to listen on `httpListener` endpoint.

 ```ballerina
 import ballerina/http;